MN Statewide Environment Commissions Conference 2023

-Resources to help you and your city strengthen your environmental commission and/or to get one started.
+Resources to help you launch or strengthen your environmental commission and/or Green Team or Citizen Sustainability Coalition.

-One on one support for cities to start new environmental commissions and/or to strengthen city staff /community green teams.
-Contact: Sean Gosiewski, Green Step Best Practice Advisor, BPA #24.1 612 240-0389 firstname.lastname@example.org
+One on one support for cities to start or strengthen environmental commissions and/or city staff green teams.
+Contact: Sean Gosiewski, Green Step Best Practice Advisor, BPA #24.1 612 240-0389 email@example.com

 Environmental Commission Chair Networking Calls sharing goals, next steps, challenges and successes.